zeke/devcenter-scraper/content/md/how-heroku-works.md

 >note
 >**Terminology**: [Config vars](config-vars) contain customizable configuration data that can be changed independently of your source code.
 The configuration is exposed to a running application via environment variables.

 At runtime, all of the config vars are exposed as environment variables - so they can be easily extracted programatically.
-A Ruby application deployed with the above config var, can access it by calling `ENV["ENCRYPTION_KEY"]`.
+A Ruby application deployed with the above config var can access it by calling `ENV["ENCRYPTION_KEY"]`.

 All dynos in an application will have access to the exact same set of config vars at runtime.